Removing The Coupling From The Transmission

 2- Loosen and remove the four nuts between the transmission and coupling.

 3- Push the shaft towards the stern separating it from the transmission.

 4- Apply a penetrating oil to the shaft and coupling.
-Use a product such as Kroil, PB Blaster, thrust or other quality penetrating oils.
-Do not use WD40 or Liquid Wrench as these are not true penetrating oils.
-PB Blaster or a product called Kroil are excellent penetrants.
+Use a product such as Kroil, PB Blaster, Thrust or other quality penetrating oils.
+Do not use WD40 it is not true penetrating oil.
+PB Blaster or Kroil are excellent penetrating oils.
 Apply to both the prop end of the coupling and the transmission end by sliding the shaft towards the stern tube.

-5- Align the shaft upright and remove the seizing wire and two bolts that lock the coupling to the shaft.
+5- Align the shaft coupling upright and remove the seizing wire and bolt or bolts that lock the coupling to the shaft.
 Fill the two bolt holes with PB Blaster, wait a few minutes for it to absorb into the holes and repeat a few times.
-By hitting both ends of the coupling, and the center where the holes are, with PB Blaster, you will get better Penetration than just wetting the prop end of the coupling.
+By hitting both ends of the coupling, and the center where the holes are, with PB Blaster, you will get better penetration than just wetting the prop end of the coupling.
 It’s best to fill the cap with PB Blaster & then use a Q-tip or use an eye dropper for application.

 Removing The Coupling Using Draw-Bolts